 - Obtains weight and height

-- Obtains diet history, food preferences and food tolerances
+- Obtains diet history, food preferences, food tolerances and food allergies

 - Assesses adequacy of child’s intake